Private university: China

 Since 2003, joint-partnership private universities have been established in the People's Republic of China (PRC).
-Typically, the partners are a Chinese university and a non-Chinese institution.
-English is often the only language of instruction at such universities, and many focus on providing a comprehensive liberal arts education modeled after research universities in the United States and Europe.
+Typically, the partners may include a Chinese university and a non-Chinese institution.
+English is often the only language of instruction at such universities and many focus on providing a comprehensive liberal arts education modeled after research universities in the United States and Europe.